shmoop207/appolo-inject/README.md

 ### Inject Constructor Arguments
-you can inject objects to constructor arguments you can inject object instance by id or by value. it is not recommended to inject objects to constructor because you can easily get circular reference. if the constructor arg name exist in injector defenetion it will be injected automatically
+you can inject objects to constructor arguments you can inject object instance by id or by value. it is not recommended to inject objects to constructor because you can easily get circular reference. if the constructor arg name exist in injector definition it will be injected automatically

 ```javascript
 class FooManager{
     get name () {return 'foo'}
 }

 class BuzzController{
      constructor (fooManager) {
         this.fooManager = fooManager;